Cloud Runtime Protection Overview for Modern Application Security Practices

 What is the difference between cloud security and cloud runtime protection?

-Cloud security is a broad term covering all protective measures in cloud environments.
-Cloud runtime protection specifically focuses on securing applications and workloads while they are actively running.
+Cloud security is a broad concept covering all protective measures in cloud environments.
+Cloud runtime protection specifically focuses on securing workloads while they are actively running.

 How does runtime protection improve container security?